Knotx/knotx-fragments/supplier/html-splitter/README.md

 </html>
 ```

-That template will be splitted into 3 fragments:
+That template will be split into 3 fragments:

 - fragment of type `_STATIC` with `body`:
 ```html